Course Descriptions

 Introduction to Computers

 Students will learn how to code using a web based programming environment from CodeHS.com.
-Learning to code students will use this environment to train a dog, named Karel.
+Learning to code, students will use this environment to train a dog, named Karel.
 Karel starts off much like a puppy with little knowledge of the world and uses the commands given to it by the students to perform simple actions such as fetching a ball, turning around or jumping over objects.
 As the students become more confident with these instructions, so does Karel and this allows for more advanced programming.
 The evolving complexity of Karel commands throughout the course help define what it is to program and how this same process can be used to learn other computer coding languages.

 AP Computer Science Principles

 The objective of this course is to teach a wide array of computing concepts to students on an introductory level.
 Students will learn about computational thinking and how computers change the world.
 Students will develop their problem solving skills of computational thinking by using everyday practices found throughout many other studies.
 This approach to the instruction of computational thinking helps students of all backgrounds learn and appreciate the studies of the computer sciences.
-This course will use scenarios of everyday life across multiple professions to help emphasis the impact that computers and computing have on society.
-Students will learn the implications of technology and have the opportunity to theorize and examine the futures of computing.
+This course will use scenarios of everyday life across multiple professions to help emphasize the impact that computers and computing have on society.
+Students will learn the implications of technology and have the opportunity to theorize and examine the future of computing.

 AP Computer Science A